r1000ru/nats-cli/README.md

 # Console client for NATS

-Use for debug messages and request in channels of NATS-server
+Use for debug messages and requests in channels of NATS-server

 ### Install

-Requires installed NodeJS.
+Require installed NodeJS.

 ```
 npm install -g nats-cli